-The set of automation tools we will be using is known as Nexus [Kro16], which is distributed with QMCPACK.
+The set of automation tools we will be using is known as Nexus [[Kro16]], which is distributed with QMCPACK.
 Nexus is capable of generating input files, submitting and monitoring compute jobs, passing data between simulations (relaxed structures, orbital files, optimized Jastrow parameters, etc.), and data analysis.
 The user interface to Nexus is through a set of functions defined in the Python programming language.
-User scripts that execute simple workflows resemble input files and do not require programming experience.
+User scripts that execute simple work-flows resemble input files and do not require programming experience.
 More complex workflows require only basic programming constructs (e.g. for loops and if statements).
 Nexus input files/scripts should be easier to navigate than QMCPACK input files and more efficient than submitting all the jobs by hand.

 Nexus is driven by simple user-defined scripts that resemble keyword-driven input files.
 An example Nexus input file that performs a single VMC calculation (with pregenerated orbitals) follows.
 Take a moment to read it over and especially note the comments (prefixed with "\#") explaining most of the contents.
 If the input syntax is unclear you may want to consult portions of Appendix A: Basic Python constructs, which gives a condensed summary of Python constructs.
-An additional example and details about the inner workings of Nexus can be found in the reference publication [Kro16].
+An additional example and details about the inner workings of Nexus can be found in the reference publication [[Kro16]].

 '''

 #! /usr/bin/env python3

 import Nexus functions

 from nexus import settings, job, get_machine, run_project

 from nexus import generate_physical_system

 from nexus import generate gmcpack, vmc

 Nexus settings

 settings(

+pseudo_uii

+runs = '',

+results = '', # root director,

+status_only = 0, # show simulation status, then exit

+generate_only = 0, # generate input files, then exit

+= 3, # seconds between checks on sim. progress

+workstation with 4 cores

 pseudo_dir = './pseudopotentials', # location of PP files

 amcjob = job(

+specify job parameters

-cores = 4,
+cores = 4

 use 4 MPI tasks

 threads = 1,

 1 OpenMP thread per node

 app = 'qmcpack'

 use QMCPACK executable (assumed in PATH)

 qmc_calcs = [

 list OMC calculation methods

 vmc(

 VMC

 1 walker

 50 MC steps for warmup

 #

 200 blocks

 10 steps per block

 0.4 1/Ha timestep

 steps = 10,

 timestep = .4

-dimer = generate_physical_system( # make a dimer system

 make a dimer system

 system type is dimer

 dimer is two oxygen atoms

 separated by 1.2074 Angstrom

 simulation box is 15 Angstrom

 Angstrom is dist. unit

 nup-ndown is 2

-pseudo-oxygen has 6 valence e
+dimer = generate_physical_system( # make a dimer system

 type = 'dimer',

 dimer = ('0','0'),

 separation = 1.2074,

 Lbox = 15.0,

 units = 'A',

 simulation box is 15 Angstrom

+nup-ndown is 2

 net_spin = 2,

 pseudo-oxygen has 6 valence el.

 )

+identifier = 'example',

+path - '

 make a qmcpack simulation

 prefix files with 'example'

 run in ./sc=lo 1 o ...

 qmc = generate_qmcpack(

 run in ./scale_1.0 directory

 = dimer,

 run the dimer system

 system

 '''